Stable hump-like Hall effect and non-coplanar spin textures in SrRuO$_3$ ultrathin film: results

-Some key insights into the origin of skyrmion formation and its stability in the SRO film were available from the surface X-ray scattering measurements combined with Coherent Bragg Rod Analysis (COBRA)~\cite{hua10, shin17}.
-Figure 4a gives the schematics of the 4 u.c.
-SRO thin film grown on the STO(001) substrate.
-The COBRA method, being one of the effective phase-retrieval techniques in ultrathin films, is capable of providing the three-dimensional electron density profile and accurate atomic positions (see Methods for details of the measurements).
-One can see in Fig. 4b the overall two-dimensional electron density profiles of the 4 u.c.
-SRO and the STO layers in the (100) plane at the Ru, Ti, and O atoms.
-Electron densities in some of the individual Ti-O$_2$ and Ru-O$_2$ planes are shown in Fig. 4c in greater detail.
+If the DMI is responsible for the hump-like feature, ISB may appear in the atomic structure.
+Hence, atomically resolved surface X-ray diffraction measurements combined with COBRA method render some key insights into the origin of the robust hump-like feature~\cite{hua10, shin17, fister14}.
+Figure 3(a) schematically illustrates the crystal structure of the 4~u.c.
+SRO thin film grown on STO (001) substrate.
+The COBRA method, being an effective phase-retrieval surface X-ray technique for ultrathin films, is capable of providing the three-dimensional electron density profile and accurate atomic positions.
+The overall two-dimensional electron density profiles of the 4~u.c.
+SRO and the STO layers are seen in the (100) plane for the Ru, Ti, and O atoms (Fig. 3(b)).
+Electron density profiles in some of the individual Ti-O$_2$ and Ru-O$_2$ planes are shown in Fig. 3(c) in greater detail.

-Intriguingly, the SRO ultrathin film on the STO substrate maintains the tetragonal structure (a$^0$a$^0$c$^-$) \cite{SHChang} (See SI for the low energy electron diffraction data), meaning that the octahedral tilt angle is zero while the rotation about the $c$-axis (by angle $\gamma$) is allowed.
-The other significant aspect of the COBRA findings is the cation(Ru)-oxygen rumpling, measured by the displacement $\delta$ of the Ru atom out of the Ru-O$_2$ plane.
-Figure 4d and 4e give pictorial definitions of $\gamma$ and $\delta$.
-Both these quantities have been measured for the individual SRO and STO layer as shown in Fig. 4f and 4g.
-The Ru displacement is as much as 0.2$\AA$ at the top layer.
-By contrast, the bulk SRO and thick SRO films grown on STO substrates at the room temperature or lower exhibit orthorhombic (a$^+$c$^-$c$^-$) or orthorhombic-like (monoclinic, a$^+$b$^-$c$^-$) structure, respectively, and the lack of cation-oxygen rumpling\cite{koster12, jones08, gao16}.
+The SRO ultrathin film on the STO substrate maintains the tetragonal structure $(a^0a^0c^-)$~\cite{SHChang} [See Appendix C for the low energy electron diffraction (LEED) data], meaning that the octahedral tilt angle along in-plane crystallographic axes is zero, while the rotation about the $c$-axis (by angle $\gamma$) is allowed.
+The intriguing aspect of the COBRA findings is the cation(Ru)-oxygen rumpling, measured by the displacement, $\delta$, of the Ru atom out of the RuO$_2$ plane (Figs. 3(d) and 3(e)).
+Both these quantities have been measured for the individual SRO and STO layer (Figs. 3(f) and 3(g)).
+A significant ionic displacement of the SRO ultrathin film observed by COBRA accounts for the ISB and the consequent appearance of DMI in the SRO thin film, which is consequently expected to produce non-coplanar spin structures.

-A significant ionic displacement of the SRO ultrathin film observed by COBRA accounts for the breaking of inversion symmetry and the consequent appearance of DMI in the SRO thin film, which is a key factor in the skyrmion formation.
-As displayed in Fig. 4d, the direction of the DMI vector, D$_12$, is perpendicular to the Ru(spin S$_1$)-O-Ru(S$_2$) plane and its strength proportional to the cation(Ru)-oxygen rumpling length $\delta$~\cite{cheong17}.
-Other features of the COBRA measurement such as the elongation of the lattice and the enhanced rotation angle $\gamma$ in the ultrathin layer are discussed in SI.